PoomSmart/YouMute/README.md

 # YouMute
-Mute/unmute videos in YouTube directly.
+Mutes/unmutes videos in iOS YouTube faster from the video overlay.

 ## Prerequisites